 Health History

-Any pre-existing conditions at enrolment will be excluded.
-For Exotic Shorthairs, this is especially relevant for eye conditions, breathing issues, and skin fold infections that may present early.
+Pre-existing conditions at enrolment are excluded.
+For Exotic Shorthairs, breathing, eye, kidney, and dental issues are especially relevant.
 Getting cover before issues develop is worth considering.

 📍